ConfigMgr

 • Current OS to be refreshed is

 Your options are Server & Client.
-This is an additional safe guard to have the Task Sequence stop before it gets to the upgrade step.
-So If you accidentally deployed to a Server, it will fail out at this step.
+This is an additional safeguard to have the Task Sequence stop before it gets to the upgrade step.
+So, if you accidentally deployed to a Server, it would fail out at this step.
 Remember, even if you didn’t have this step, if the media doesn’t match the OS you’re upgrading, the Setup Engine itself would error out.
 If you’re NOT pre-caching, this step could be useful in the way that it would have failed the TS before it downloaded the 5GB upgrade content to your server.

 • Architecture of current OS